scubajorgen/GarminTrackConverter/README.md

 - ...

 ## Remark on the Fenix 7
 Unfortunatelly, the Fenix 7 cannot be attached to USB as mass storage device.
 Instead, it is mounted using MTP (Media Transfer Protocol).
-Under Windows it is mapped under 'This PC' and not accessible from Java programs.
-Therefore I use [Mtpdrive](https://www.mtpdrive.com/).
-Mtpdrive is a commercial tool by which it is possible to assign a drive letter to an MTP device.
-When assigned, the file structure is accessible by GarminTrackConverter.
+Under Windows it is mapped under 'This PC' and **not** accessible from Java programs.

+I tried [Mtpdrive](https://www.mtpdrive.com/) which is a program that assigns a drive letter to an MTP device so it should be accessible as regular disk.
+However, it is quircky in combination with Java file I/O. Sometimes Java file I/O is exteremely slowly.
+And each time an MTP device is attached the mapping must be made manually.
+Not workable.

+I came up with a solution using an external file synchronization program [FreeFileSync](https://freefilesync.org/) that syncs the device to a local directory structure on your HDD.
+You can define a commandline file sync command with each device in the settings file.
+If it is defined (i.e. not equal to ""), a sync button becomes visible which you can use to sync to and from the device.
+Enclosed in the source code is a FreeFileSync batch file that can be executed to sync.
+Adapt it for your own usage.

 ## Information
 * [Blog](http://blog.studioblueplanet.net/?page_id=468)